The Power of Self-Awareness as a Catalyst

 I remember the first time Tracey told me about Catalysts.
 It was one of those impactful moments that happen in life where your brain decides to sear in the memory.
+When a moment of self-awareness is really driven home.

 I was sitting outside at Starbucks on Broadway Avenue in Burlingame, CA. I remember the “click” as the puzzle pieces fell into place.
 I remember the *sigh* of relief.
 I remember the deep resonance of identification because it explained just so much about my life and work experiences.
 I remember the excitement and buzzing about the concept.
 I felt seen and understood, in a way I never had before.
 I was a Catalyst!